Safety

 Telemetry continues, decisions accumulate

 The blackboard keeps writing what the AI would have done.
-Shadow Mode customers see the would-have-decisions in real time.
+Simulation Mode customers see the would-have-decisions in real time.
 Live customers see a Hold banner with the trace.

 Amazon recovers